vojirt/DaCUP/README.md

 ## Overview

-The method consists of two main components:
+The method consists of three main components:
 1. A semantic segmentation network.
 Currently, a DeepLab v3 architecture is used (code adopted from [jfzhang95](https://github.com/jfzhang95/pytorch-deeplab-xception)